crenshawj/rt-movie-project/README.md

 Column Definitions:
 <b>rt_audience_score</b> - average rating of audience reviews.
 From 0 to 5 stars.
-Min found in data: 2.5 ,Max found in data:4.4 audience_freshness - % of audience reviews that are positive(favorable).
+Min found in data: 2.5 ,Max found in data:4.4
+<b>audience_freshness</b> - % of audience reviews that are positive(favorable).
 <b>rt_freshness</b> - % of critic reviews that are positive(favorable).
 <b>rt_score</b> - average rating of critic reviews.
 From 0 to 10.
 Min found in data: 2.7  ,Max found in data: 9.1